pkropf/aredn_tools/influxdb/readme.md

 ```

 Unfortunately I'm unable to fathom how to configure the JSON Telegraf plugin to make this transformation so here we are with some Python code to do the work for us.

+Update:
+[Franky1](https://community.influxdata.com/u/Franky1) with the Influx data community offered a solution using the Telegraf execd plugin.
+See the [message thread](https://community.influxdata.com/t/telegraf-json-and-transformations/19013/3) for more details.
+Example code he created is in pyjsonparser.py.